phamnam2003/challenges/tech/scylladb/SECURITY.md

 3. Encryption: ScyllaDB supports encryption for data at rest and in transit.
 You can configure SSL/TLS for secure communication between clients and the database, as well as enable encryption for data stored on disk.

-4. Auditing: ScyllaDB offers auditing capabilities to track and log database activities,
+4. Auditing: ScyllaDB offers auditing capabilities to track and log database activities.

+5. SSL/TLS: ScyllaDB supports SSL/TLS encryption for client-server communication, ensuring that data transmitted over the network is secure, permissions for users and roles.
+You can define roles with specific privileges and assign them to users, allowing

 ## Configuration Best Practices